DimiTech/dimitech.github.io/_posts/2022-08-25-how-to-become-an-expert-part-2.md

 tags: [Programming, Expert, Best Practices]
 ---

-The goal of this blog post is to help **intermediate** programmers level up - not just in coding, but in productivity, problem-solving, and even in life.
+This article exists to help **intermediate** programmers level up - not just in coding, but in productivity, problem-solving, and even in life.
 The goal is to become a Professional Software Developer - an **Expert!**

 Ultimately, the aim is to become a Professional Software Developer - an **expert** in your craft!

-This post is divided into three equally important sections:
+This post is divided into three equally important sections (and summary):

 - [Mindset](#mindset)
 - [Hard Skills](#hard-skills)